-During the daily tutor period (25 minutes per day) students follow an age-related Personal, Social, Health and Citizenship Education programme.
+During the daily tutor period (25 minutes per day) students follow an age-related PSHCE (Personal, Social, Health and Citizenship Education) programme.
 Weekly year group assemblies provide time for students to deepen and reflect on their PSHCE learning.

-Enrichment, Trips and Visits
+Enrichment and Experiences

-We offer a broad range of lunchtime and after-hours activities, trips and visits to give students the opportunity to learn beyond the classroom.
-More information about the range of activities on offer is available on the Enrichment page on the academy website.
+We offer a broad range of after school activities, guest speakers, trips and visits to give students the opportunity to learn beyond the classroom.
+More information about the range of activities on offer is available on the Enrichment page on the school website.